 A challenge of implementing low-GWP refrigerants is that lower-GWP refrigerants that are most viable in the near future are mildly flammable.
 Flammability refers to the heat of combustion and burning velocity of refrigerants when leaked out of equipment.
 These refrigerants are a class of refrigerants referred to by the American Society of Heating, Refrigeration, and Air Conditioning Engineers (ASHRAE) as A2L refrigerants.
-A2L refrigerants are prohibited in residential and commercial buildings for most direct air--conditioning applications due to their mild flammability.
+A2L refrigerants are prohibited in residential and commercial buildings for most direct air-conditioning applications due to mild flammability.
 A2L refrigerants are permitted in small amounts in hermetically sealed equipment and in indirect systems where the refrigerant is contained in a machinery room.
-Studies have been conducted by the nationally accredited codes and standards setting bodies, federal, and state governments, including DOE, CEC, and CARB, as well as the Air-conditioning, Heating, and Refrigeration Institute AHRI228 and partners to test the safety of A2L refrigerants in buildings for additional applications and to inform building codes and industry standards accordingly.
-For health and safety purposes, products containing A2L refrigerants have charge (amount of refrigerant) limits, must be installed in properly sized rooms, and may be required to have a leak detection system with sensors, emergency shutoffshutoff and ventilation- upon detection (See UL Standard 60335-2-40 and ASHRAE 15.)
+Studies have been conducted by the nationally accredited codes and standards setting bodies, federal, and state governments, including DOE, CEC, and CARB, as well as the AHRI and partners to test the safety of A2L refrigerants in buildings for additional applications and inform building codes and industry standards accordingly.
+For health and safety purposes, products containing A2L refrigerants have charge (amount of refrigerant) limits, must be installed in properly sized rooms, and may be required to have a leak detection system with sensors, emergency shutoff and ventilation upon detection (See UL Standard 60335-2-40 and ASHRAE 15.)
 Allowing A2L refrigerants at common charge levels in homes and businesses for direct air-conditioning applications will require changes to the California Mechanical Code (CMC).
-229 (The CMC is based on the International Association of Plumbing and Mechanical Officials' Uniform Mechanical Code (UMC).
-230 The International Association of Plumbing and Mechanical Officials is considering the allowance of A2L refrigerants in the UMCUniform Mechanical Code that may allow for the use of A2L refrigerants in California buildings as early as July 1, 2024, via amendments to the CMC.
+The International Association of Plumbing and Mechanical Officials is considering the allowance of A2L refrigerants in the Uniform Mechanical Code that may allow for the use of A2L refrigerants in California buildings as early as July 1, 2024, via amendments to the CMC.

-227 CARB.
+225 CARB.
 Prohibitions on Use of Certain Hydrofluorocarbons in Stationary Refrigeration, Chillers, Aerosols-Propellants, and Foam End Uses Regulation webpage, https://ww2.arb.ca.gov/rulemaking/2020/hfc2020.